Variables¶

 Output | variable | MyVar1 |

-The Output value may then be used as a param value in actions, conditions, assertions and expressions.
+The Output value may then be used as a parameter value in actions, conditions, assertions, and expressions.

 Variable Actions¶

-One may use an expression to change the value of a variable.
-Here are several common variable operations that may be used to modify variable values:
+You can use an expression to change the value of a variable.
+Here are several common operations for modifying variable values:

 -

-Increment is an operation where numeric value is increased by
+Increment is an operation where a numeric value is increased by

 1